 - 1. Turn the ignition switch to the ON/RUN position. - 2.
-Press and hold the desired HomeLink® button for 20 seconds until the EVIC display states "CHANNEL # TRAINING."
-Do not release the button. - 3.
-Without releasing the button, proceed with Programming HomeLink® Step 2 and follow all remaining steps.
+Press and hold the desired HomeLink® button until the EVIC displays "CHANNEL # TRAINING" Do not release the button. - 3.
+Without releasing the button proceed with "Canadian/Gate Operator Programming" Step 2 and follow all remaining steps.